 The explorations below are for parents of child ages 2-6 (although teachers may find them useful and may adapt them for their purposes as well).
-These explorations are organized according to a list of Big Ideas from The Big Ideas of Early Mathematics: What Teachers of Young Children Need to Know by Erikson Institute’s Early Math Collaborative.
-There are 9 big ideas topics.
-You can find out more about this book on my blog www.mathbookmagic.com.
+These explorations are organized according to a list of big Ideas from The Big Ideas of Early Mathematics: What Teachers of Young Children Need to Know (referred to as Big Ideas below) by Erikson Institute’s Early Math Collaborative.
+You can find out more about this book here on my blog www.mathbookmagic.com.
+In this book, 26 big ideas are organized under 9 topics.
+This post is about the first topic, Sets, and its three related big ideas.

 Sets are fundamental mathematical objects.
 For example, they are basic to our number system and counting.
 For example, before you can count something, you have to decide what to count and that involves identifying sets.
 Take a look at the image below and answer the question: How many?